Founder and Technical Advisor – Alie Eleveld

 Alie Eleveld is founder and previous Country Director of Safe Water and AIDS Project (SWAP)in Western Kenya since its start in 2005 up to July 2017 when she handed over the leadership to Alex Mwaki .
 She currently serves as technical advisor and as member of the Board of Directors.

-Alie was born in the Netherlands.
-Following Secondary School she went to Nursing School and qualified as a registered and pediatric Nurse doing most of her practical’s in a children’s hospital in the Hague.
+Alie was born in the Netherlands where she went to Nursing School and qualified as a registered and pediatric Nurse doing most of her practical’s in a children’s hospital in the Hague.
 She further specialized in Tropical Medicine at the Institute for Tropical Medicine in Antwerp, Belgium.

 In 1984 she left for Zambia and initially worked as a Primary Health Care Coordinator in a rural Hospital setting up maternal and child health preventive services for rural communities including refugees from Mozambique.
 She then was transferred to a nearby referral hospital and worked as the AIDS Coordinator setting up a comprehensive program of counseling, home based care, training of counselors, STI and TB clinics, preventive health education through drama in the community among others.

 After 11 years Zambia, Alie did short contracts and consultancies in Congo, Southern Sudan and Nairobi Slums and Lamu in Kenya.
 In 1996 she worked for one year for Memisa, a development organization in Rotterdam in the Netherlands handling incoming proposals for the health desk of Eastern Africa.